-Read on for startup advice for new retail businesses wanting to get a head-start, interesting outlooks and where you can get your hands on quality clothing with a real story.
-Words Do The Talking meet Warayana.
+Read on for startup advice for new retail businesses wanting to get a head-start and discover interesting outlooks, plus find out where you can get your hands on quality clothing with a real story.
+Words Do The Talking meets Warayana.

 Tell us about your brand WaraYana and what makes it unique?

 WaraYana is a new and contemporary fashion brand.
 We work with exclusive fibres from the Andean region: Alpaca and Vicuña.
 These fibres are becoming very popular in the world of luxury because of their attractive features.

 Our brand was born mainly with the goal of exporting high quality Bolivian products, demonstrating to the world that our people are capable of making exquisite pieces under the seal of fair trade whilst respecting the environment.
 If you acquire a WaraYana product, you are buying a garment made with exclusive fibres and handmade by our Bolivian artisans.
 That is what we consider to be a true luxury.

 Also WaraYana personalises and customises its products, so our client gets a chance to choose different colours and types of alpaca fabrics, plus the opportunity to personalise their garments with their initials.
 We try to give a complete service from product creation to consumer purchase - ending with a happy customer.

 Tell us more about your artisans and what impact they have on your brand